oelcode/50FE-Stock-Ping/README.md

----

 # Nvidia 50 Series Founders Edition Stock Checker

-A Python script to monitor 50 Series Founders Edition graphics card stock, allowing you to immediately open a browser window to the product page and/or send notifications via Telegram when stock changes are detected.
+A Python script to monitor 50 Series Founders Edition graphics card stock, allowing you to immediately open a browser window to the product page and/or send notifications through multiple channels when stock changes are detected.

-The script supports checking of all currently known 50 series Founders Edition, customizable check intervals (10 secs default), and notifications via sound, browser opening, and Telegram messages.
+The script supports checking of all currently known 50 series Founders Edition, customizable check intervals (10 secs default), and notifications via sound, browser opening, Telegram messages, NTFY, Home Assistant, and Discord.

-#### Supported Locales
+## Supported Locales
 | Country         | Locale  | Currency | Notes |
 |----------------|--------|----------|------------------------------------------------|
 | 🇦🇹 Austria        | de-at  | €        |                                                |